 Salep orchid tubers are very popular in Turkey.
 These tubers are used to make ice creams during summer and hot drinks during winter.

-Due to a lack of information about the collected tubers, the ANNs could only be trained to recognize differences between salep orchid tubers and look-a-likes.
-The tubers of look-a-likes that were used were from Arum maculatum, Asparagus officinalis, Polygonatum verticillatum, Tulipa greigii, and T. sp.
-[17].
+Due to a lack of information about the collected tubers, the ANNs could only be trained to recognize differences between salep orchid tubers and look-a-likes obtained from non orchid famlies.
+The tubers of look-a-likes that were used were from Arum maculatum (Araceae), Asparagus officinalis (Asparagaceae), Polygonatum verticillatum, Tulipa greigii, and T. sp.
+(Liliaceae) [17].
 Supplementary 2 contains pictures of these tubers.